-All participants crossed international borders; no participants were trained in-country.
+Some participants crossed international borders and some were trained in-country.
+The data reported here represents a combination of both types of participants.

 RAIO International Operations Division - Foreign Visitors

 Under the auspices of the Department of State's International Visitor Leadership Program, the International Operations Division of the Refugee, Asylum, and International Operations Directorate hosts delegations of foreign visitors who want to receive briefings on U.S. immigration policies and procedures and exchange information on immigration issues.
 Topics covered include, but are not limited to, trafficking of persons, asylum programs, refugee programs, and adoptions.
 All costs associated with the visit are covered by foreign governments, the visitor's organization, or other U.S. Government agencies.
 USCIS subject matter experts (SMEs) deliver presentations to the foreign visitors on the topics listed above.
 Presentations are followed by question-and-answer dialogue between the USCIS SMEs and the foreign visitors.